 Magento 2 Setup Commands

-There are plenty of things that you can do with these Magento commands.
+here are plenty of things that you can do with Magento setup commands.

-We can backup our application’s code, database, and media files through this Magento CLI command.
-Backup can be found in the var/backup/directory of your web root.
+This Magento CLI command can back up our application’s code, database, and media files.
+Backup can be found in your web root’s var/backup/directory.

 magento setup:backup ‐‐code ‐‐media ‐‐db